Workout Harder: Go Big

 5. Increase the Number of Repetitions

 This is again a simple modification to your routine in which you simply increase the number of repetitions of each exercise.
-Often our body can get accustomed to the amount of exercises we perform on a regular basis.
+Often our body can get accustomed to the number of exercises we perform on a regular basis.

 Thus, it stops or slows down the responses… results come slower or stop altogether (we hit a plateau).
-Make sure that you keep increasing the amount of repetitions so that the muscles are fatigued each time you exercise.
+Make sure that you keep increasing the number of repetitions so that the muscles are fatigued each time you exercise.

 6. Find a Partner